arafato/azure-core-concepts-book/README.md

 First, let's define the terminology and roles because this often leads to confusion.
 Generally speaking, an indentity in Azure AD can be in one of two roles: *Administrator* and *User*.
-*Administrator* roles can manage properties in Azure AD, while *User* roles can only manage Azure resources such as VMs or Storage (depending on his access rights).
+*Administrator* roles can manage properties in Azure AD, while *User* roles can only manage Azure resources such as VMs or Storage (depending on the according access rights).

-We usually refer to an identity in the *Administrator* role as an *Azure Active Directory Admin*.
-An indentity in the *User* role is someone who has been assigned a certain role that grants him Owner, Contributor or Reader rights at a certains scope of a subscription.

-Let's examine this in more detail.
+When we talk about administrator roles in the context of Azure, however, we usually do not refer to this broader *Administrator* role.
+Instead, people are usually using the notion of *Azure Active Directory Admin* and *Azure Subscription Admin*.

 **Azure Active Directory Admin**
-Azure AD admins can manage properties in the Azure AD like performing directory administration tasks using tools such as Azure AD PowerShell or Office 365 Admin Center.
+Azure AD admins (*Administrator* role) can manage properties in the Azure AD like performing directory administration tasks using tools such as Azure AD PowerShell or Office 365 Admin Center.
 They have not necessarily access to the associated subscriptions.
 It is possible but this isn’t required.

 Typically, the account you are using for the initial sign up for an Azure account, is both an Azure AD Admin and an Azure Subscription Admin (see next section).
 But again,